jamhed/yachat/README.md

 TODO
 ====

-11. Stale session purge (logout/reconnect)
 2. Split to proper modules ws_ and db_
-6. Count messages for diff. convs
+6. Count messages for diff. convs in UI
 12. on leaving p2p conv destroy it?